X0U8/Gixplay/README.md

       <strong>How to Share Playlist</strong>
       <ul>
   <li>
     To share a playlist, open the playlist page and tap the <b>Share</b> button.
-A JSON code of the playlist will be copied to your clipboard, which you can then share anywhere you like (chat, notes, message, etc.).
+A JSON code or txt file of the playlist will be copied or downloaded, which you can then share anywhere you like (chat, notes, message, etc.).
   </li>

   <li>